Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 Once you click next after checking your desired backup items, you get to the next page to review and confirm the backup settings.

 To change the backup schedule, click the Change Schedule link.
-In the next pop-up window, you can set the desired schedule of your choice.
+In the next pop-up window, you can set your desired schedule.
 Depending on the daily, weekly, or monthly backup schedule, you get the option to select the desired day and time for the backup.

 Once everything is done, click Save Settings and run a backup.

 Note: If your drive isn’t connected to the computer at the scheduled time, the system will ignore that backup.
-You would have to re-initiate the backup manually to make sure everything is backed up.
-However, if you keep the drive connected for the next scheduled time, it will run the backup.
+You would need to manually re-initiate the backup to ensure everything is backed up.
+However, if you keep the drive connected for the next scheduled time, the backup will run automatically.

 8. Wait for the Backup process to complete

-Depending on the size of files in your computer and the speed of your external drive, the backup can take a pretty long time.
+Depending on the size of the files on your computer and the speed of your external drive, the backup can take a considerable amount of time.
 However, you can keep using your system during the backup.
-An SSD will generally take less time for this backup to complete as compared to the hard drive.
+An SSD will generally complete this backup faster than a hard drive.
 In my case, it took around an hour.

 This was all about the process of manual backup in Windows 10 and 11.
 Now, let’s see how you can restore the backup whenever required.